 We have various projects in place to take a multidimensional approach at addressing Honduran’s educational problems.
 All of our work is done in collaboration with Honduran educational leaders so that their ownership will create sustainable change for the future.

 Scholarships - Shoulder to Shoulder provides funding for scholarships which are administered by local committees in most municipalities in which we work.
 Currently we are providing scholarships for 125 children within five schools.

 English language support is provided via three programs:

 - A public, bilingual school located in Camasca - The Good Shepherd Bilingual School

 - Via computer based education technology to assist in letter, sound, and number recognition as well as reading, utilizing Starfall, HelloEnglish, and other resources on the Kolibri platform delivered in a classroom-based localized server.

 - Over 20 English applications are downloaded onto Android tablets

 Mathematics and Science are hard subjects to teach well.
 Many of our teachers are ill prepared in these subjects.
 They are further hampered by textbooks of poor quality, or no books at all.

 - Internet services in our isolated territories are unreliable.
 We utilize the offline Kolibri platform (previously KA Lite) from Learning Equality .

 - RISE (Robotics Inspire STEM Education)

 - Technology including projectors, televisions and tablets are the method in which we deliver the content.
 To assist in ownership our communities give a financial counterpart and to increase sustainability we encourage schools to create a fund for replacing any equipment long-term.

-Additionally, Shoulder to Shoulder has focused on combating malnutrition in the form of a micro-nutrient supplement, Chispuditos.
-The nutrition program, MANI, provides the supplement to over 2,800 children between six months and five years of age.
+Additionally, Shoulder to Shoulder has focused on combating malnutrition.
+In the past it's been through a micro-nutrient - Chispuditos, and now it is through daily eggs.
+Our nutrition program has developed to Hens Hatching Hope due to the Covid-19 pandemic and closed borders.
+We still provide daily supplement to children two years and under.
 This intervention aids in adequate brain development so that kids are well prepared to begin school.